konpyutaika/docs.konpyutaika.com/website/docs/terms/data-catalog.md

 ### Data lineage

-<Term id="data-lineage">Data lineage</Term> provides a holistic view of how data moves through an organization, where it is transformed, protected, and consumed.
+Data lineage provides a holistic view of how data moves through an organization, where it is transformed, protected, and consumed.
 Lineage shows the relationships between datasets and models across different platforms within your data stack.
 Lineage is particularly helpful for understanding dependencies between datasets.
 Depending on the tool you use, catalogs can show it on a dataset or even column level.
 This way, when you are updating any process within your stack, you can do so with these dependencies in mind.

 ### Collaboration